mwbowers/mwbowers.github.io/reference/datagate/datagate-common/no-db-name-exception.md

 ---
 title: NoDbNameException class
+description: The NoDbNameException class is a custom exception class that is thrown when a database name is not provided where it is required.

 ---

 The NoDbNameException class is a custom exception class that is thrown when a database name is not provided where it is required.